 The government is aware that chains are not the best solution and some places are trialling electric fences.

-But male elephants looking to mate enter the pen and so the females flee and it causes more harm.
+But male elephants looking to mate enter the pen and so the females flee and which causes more harm.
 It’s a double-edged sword, but still tough to watch.

 The elephants used for the elephant safari in Chitwan National Park are made to carry four people at a time, for two hours, with a carriage on their backs, 3 times a day.
 Every day.

-That’s tough work even for an elephant which looks strong on the surface.
+That’s tough work even for an elephant that looks strong on the surface.

 It’s all about getting in as many tourists as possible to maximise profit.
 An article by Responsible Travel raises a good point in the fact that elephants are used to patrol the park and directly contribute to helping stop poachers who are killing other wild animals.